meiyi1986/vuw-ecco/content/authors/zhixing-huang/_index.md

   - Grad Students
 ---

-Zhixing Huang is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang.
+Zhixing Huang is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang Zhang.